MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/career-coach-set-up-steps.md

 Once all required steps are marked as complete, Career Coach can be successfully released to your tenant.

-## Step 5: Making Career Coach available to your institution
+## Step 5: Make Career Coach available to your institution

 At this point, Career Coach has been configured for your institution.